Phase 1 commodity targets likely more than China can chew: analysts - Metro US

 A third grains trader said: “If such volume (of products) come to China, it will be a disaster for us (in the domestic market).”

-(Additional reporting by Xu Muyu in BEIJING, Sam Shen in SHANGHAI, Chen Aizhu, Tom Westbrook and Florence Tan in SINGAPORE; Editing by Christian Schmollinger)
+(Additional reporting by Xu Muyu in BEIJING, Samuel Shen in SHANGHAI, Chen Aizhu, Jessica Jaganathan and Florence Tan in SINGAPORE; Editing by Christian Schmollinger)